Politically active on your church website? Kiss your tax exemption goodbye!

-Another example is a case concerning the United Church of Christ (UCC) whom back in 2006 invited Barack Obama to its annual Synod in Hartford Connecticut in 2007.
-Before the Senator’s appearance, the Synod made it clear that this shouldn’t be a campaign event - none-the-less it got politicized - inspiring an investigation by the IRS.
+Another example on the other end of the ideological aisle was a case concerning the United Church of Christ (UCC) .
+Back in 2006 they invited then Senator Barack Obama to its annual Synod in Hartford Connecticut in 2007.
+And despite the Synod making it clear that this shouldn’t be a campaign event – it none-the-less it got politicized – inspiring yet another investigation by the IRS.

-There are other such stories, easy enough to find, but my point here is not to aggregate such stories but rather to remind pastors, church web masters and even Sunday school teachers that they need to take a moment and make sure everyone is aware of the July 28, 2008 memorandum from the Director, Exempt Organizations Examinations, describing how the IRS will analyze political campaign activity issues involving websites of section 501(c)(3) organizations.
+There are other such stories, but my point here is not to aggregate such instances, but rather to remind congregational leaders, web masters, and even Sunday school teachers that they need to take a moment and make sure everyone is aware of the July 28, 2008 memorandum from the Director, Exempt Organizations Examinations, describing how the IRS will analyze political campaign activity issues involving websites of section 501(c)(3) organizations.

 - podcasting a sermon that favors a candidate